GOP's Jordan backs a temporary House speaker plan and calls off 3rd vote for now, lawmakers say

 McHenry has brushed off attempts to take the job more permanently after he was appointed to the role after the unprecedented ouster of Kevin McCarthy more than two weeks ago.

-“I did not ask for additional powers,” said McHenry of North Carolina Republican who is well-liked by his colleagues and viewed as a highly competent legislator.
+“I did not ask for additional powers,” said McHenry of North Carolina, a Republican who is well-liked by his colleagues and viewed as a highly competent legislator.
 "My duty is to get the next speaker elected.
 That’s my focus.”

 Elevating McHenry to an expanded speaker's role would not be as politically simple as it might seem.
 The hard-right Republican lawmakers including some who ousted McCarthy, don't like the idea.